microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/garbageCollection.md

 The Fluid Runtime enforces a maximum session length (configurable) in order to guarantee all in-memory objects are cleared before it concludes an object is safe to delete.

-GC sweep phase runs in two stages.
-The first is the "Tombstone" stage, where objects are marked as Tombstones, meaning GC believes they will never be referenced again and are safe to delete.
+GC sweep phase runs in two stages:

+-   The first stage is the "Tombstone" stage, where objects are marked as Tombstones, meaning GC believes they will never be referenced again and are safe to delete.
 They are not yet deleted at this point, but any attempt to load them will fail.
-This way, in case a GC-impacting bug is introduced resulting in objects wrongly being Tombstoned, the data is not yet gone from the documents and a recovery plan can be implemented by the app.
+This way, there's a chance to recover a Tombstoned object in case we detect it's still being used.

-The second stage is where the objects are fully deleted, after a configurable delay, to give time for application teams to monitor for Tombstone-related errors and react before delete occurs.
+-   The second stage is the "Sweep" or "Delete" stage, where the objects are fully deleted.
+    This occurs after a configurable delay called the "Sweep Grace Period", to give time for application teams to monitor for Tombstone-related errors and react before delete occurs.

 ## GC Configuration